-The LRC editing workstations are not connected to the internet in order to reduce the occurrences of unauthorized downloads and malicious files.
-Students may use their own mobile device or smart phone to watch the Zoom recording of an editing class in the Edit Lab to follow along on assignments.
+The LRC editing workstations are connected to the internet, students are PROHIBITED from downloading programs, files without authorization by the Learning Resource Center Coordinator.
+Students may use their own mobile device or smartphone to watch the Zoom recording of an editing class in the Edit Lab to follow along on assignments.